 (When a new API Key is created, each entity will have all Scopes enabled.
 You can deselect Scopes to disable the permission,)

 API Key Configuration Best Practices

 API keys are a simple encrypted string that can be used to generate a bearer token, that will in turn be used to call your GW Apps APIs.
 Make sure to keep all your API keys secure.
 Publicly exposing your credentials can result in your data being compromised.

-While generating your API Key, you can configure the following security options:
+While generating your API Keys, keep the following suggestions in mind:

-- Enable / Disable API Keys: You can disable your API key at any time, that will ensure that any call using that API Key will no longer work.
+- Enable / Disable API Keys: You can disable your API key at any time, that will disable any call trying to use that API Key.